 Author: Dr. Kathryn Dench

 Aging is one of those unavoidable facts of life.
-Sooner or later our feline companions will start to show signs of getting older.
-In this article we explore the topic of aging in cats, and what to expect as our cats start to experience old age.
+Sooner or later, our feline companions will start to show signs of getting older.
+In this article, we explore the topic of aging in cats, and what to expect as our cats begin to experience old age.

 Some cats can live into their late teens still being as spritely as a kitten.
 However, many cats start to show signs of aging between 12 and 16 years of age.
 Cats are often so independent, it is possible to go for several days without really spending time paying attention to what your cat is doing.
 The more we pay attention to our older cats, the quicker we will notice any changes of routine or behavior that could indicate a problem.
 Make it part of your daily routine to spend at least 5 minutes focusing on your pet so you can easily spot any warning signals.
 Common symptoms spotted by owners of elderly cats are:

 - Appetite changes, either eating more or less than before

 - Being less active or not jumping as much as they used to